antirez/aocla/README.md

     aocla> 5 [dup dup dup] eval
     5 5 5 5

-In the above example we executed the list contaning the program that calls `dup` three times.
+In the above example we executed the list containing the program that calls `dup` three times.
 Let's write a better example, a procedure that executes the same code a specified number of times: